 The right to inspect and review the student’s education records within 45 days of the day Louisiana Tech University receives a written request for access.

 Students should submit a signed request identifying the education records they wish to inspect to the Registrar.
 The Registrar will make arrangements for access and notify the student of the time and place where the student may review their education records.

 The right to request Louisiana Tech University to amend that part of the student’s education records that the student believes is inaccurate or misleading.

 Students may ask Louisiana Tech University to amend a record that they believe is inaccurate or misleading.
 The student will provide the Registrar with a written statement clearly identifying the part of the record they want changed and why it is inaccurate or misleading.
-If the Registrar, after consultation with the affect Academic Director, Department Head, Dean, and/or Vice President for Academic Affairs, decides not to amend the record as requested by the student, the Registrar will notify the student of this decision.
+If the Registrar, after consultation with the affect Academic Director, Department Head, Dean, and/or Provost, decides not to amend the record as requested by the student, the Registrar will notify the student of this decision.
 Further, the Registrar will advise the student of his or her right to an appeal regarding the request for amendment.

 The Final Grade and Academic Appeals Procedure will be the process followed to provide the student this right to appeal.
 The affected College’s committee on standards will hear the appeal.
 They will make a recommendation to the Dean, whose decision will be final and carried out by the Registrar.

 If the Dean denies the appeal decision (e.g. do not amend the record), the student has a right to insert a statement in his or her education records.
 Tech must maintain this statement with the student’s record and disclose the statement each time the educational record is legally requested.

 The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.